puppetlabs/puppet-docs/source/puppet/4.3/reference/dirs_vardir.markdown

 Puppet's cache directory can be specified on the command line with the `--vardir` option, but it can't be set via puppet.conf.
 If `--vardir` isn't specified when a Puppet application is started, it will always use the default cache directory location.

 Puppet Server uses the `jruby-puppet.master-var-dir` setting [in puppetserver.conf][puppetserver_conf] to configure its cache directory.

-### Note about Windows 2003

-The location of the system confdir is based on the `COMMON_APPDATA` folder, whose location changed to a simpler value in Windows 7 and 2008.
-So if you're using Windows 2003 the confdir will actually be located at `%ALLUSERSPROFILE%\Application Data\PuppetLabs\puppet\var` (defaults to `C:\Documents and Settings\All Users\Application Data\PuppetLabs\puppet\var`).

 ## Interpolation of `$vardir`